This call for the 2021 Research Fund is now closed.

 The Research Fund will support applications for:

-- Critical and creative research into the circumstances in which injustice is generated and sustained in landscape contexts in relation in particular to landscape governance and rapid environmental change;
+- research into the circumstances in which injustice is generated and sustained in landscape contexts in relation in particular to landscape governance;

-- Critical and creative research into injustices that are historically-embedded in the landscape, that are emerging now or that might emerge in the future, particular in relation to landscape governance and rapid environmental change;
+- research into injustices that are historically-embedded in the landscape, that are emerging now or that might emerge in the future, particularly in relation to landscape governance;

-- Critical and creative research into the impacts of the language used in communicating ideas and issues around landscape with different audiences.
-“Language” is here understood in the broad sense to include visual/pictorial/image and tonal based forms of language, as well as verbal and written language.
+- research into the impacts of the language used in communicating ideas and issues around landscape with different audiences.
+“Language” is here understood in the broad sense to include visual/pictorial/image and tonal based forms of language, as well as verbal and written language;

-- Critical and creative research that addresses the interplay as revealed through language used between organisations, audiences and outcomes in developing policies and practices that address landscape injustice and rapid environmental change
+- research that addresses the interplay as revealed through language used between organisations, audiences and outcomes in developing policies and practices that address landscape injustice;

-- Projects and activities that make use of critical and creative research in the development and implementation of policies, practices and/or actions that address landscape injustice and rapid environmental change;
+- projects and activities that make use of research in the development and implementation of policies, practices and/or actions that address landscape injustice;

-- Critical and creative projects and activities that create opportunities and mechanisms for the generation, dissemination and/or use of knowledge, understanding or insight into landscape justice and rapid environmental change.
+- projects and activities that create opportunities and mechanisms for the generation, dissemination and/or use of knowledge, understanding or insight into landscape justice.

 Deadline for submission of applications: